Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 !!!
 Remark "Workaround for ``PrgEnv/aocc`` bug in 21.12"
     The ``cpeAOCC/21.12`` in ``LUMI/21.12`` contains a workaround for the problems with the ``aocc/3.1.0`` module.
-Hence it is possible to use the AOCC compilers bh working in the ``LUMI/21.12`` stack and using ``cpeAOCC/21.12`` rather than loading the ``PrgEnv-aocc`` module.
+Hence, it is possible to use the AOCC compilers bh working in the ``LUMI/21.12`` stack and using ``cpeAOCC/21.12`` rather than loading the ``PrgEnv-aocc`` module.